silvia-priya/Olympic_Data_Analysis_using_Python/README.md

 The use case expected is

-1. Createa dataframe by reading the Olympics table from Mysql in python and find the total number of medals won by every country.
+1. Create a dataframe by reading the Olympics table from Mysql in python and find the total number of medals won by every country.
 2. Display the top 10 medal winners
 3. List down the countries that own more number of medals in the year 2000
 4. Find out the top three countries which won the maximum combination of gold,silver and bronze medals.